 Every day, we have a range of different activities happening and encourage you to join in if you feel well enough.
-You can find out about our Day Hospice activities here or in the welcome booklet by your bed.
+You can find out about our Living Well Centre activities here or in the welcome booklet by your bed.
 You may find your days differ depending on how you’re feeling.
 You might meet with our expert team, spend time treating yourself to a complementary therapy, out in our garden or in bed resting.

 What can I eat and drink?

 Whatever you like!
 We have a daily menu and if there’s not something on there that you fancy, let us know.
 All meals are freshly prepared by our hospice chefs.

 When can I eat and drink?

 Whenever you like!
 Free food and drink is available at any time.
 Be sure to keep an eye out for our daily drinks trolley.
 It’s the perfect chance to enjoy your favourite tipple or non-alcoholic drink.

 Do I have to wait for the tea trolley for a hot drink?